Six Steps to Ensuring Project Success

 Select the Right Person for the Job

-Typically, when a a successful project is kicking off, the goal is to find the right resources for the tasks at hand.
+Typically, when a successful project is kicking off, the goal is to find the right resources for the tasks at hand.
 Equally important is finding the right Project Manager.
 One who has enough experience and training to successfully manage the project, and not just the person who happens to be available at the moment.
 The right Project Manager is the one whose skill set matches the project requirements.

-It is also vital that the project manager be able to adapt to the changing landscape of remote teams and can effectively manage a virtual project execution team
+It is also vital that the project manager be able to adapt to the changing landscape of remote teams and can effectively manage a virtual project execution team.

 Get Team Buy-in